propan/hh-sync/README.md

 ## Important!

 The unitility does ask you to provide Endomondo and HeiaHeia credentials.
-They are sent only to Endomodo and HeiaHeia using HTTPS connection ans stored locally.
+They are sent only to Endomodo and HeiaHeia using HTTPS connection and stored locally.
 But, when given, they are stored in plain text in `.hh-sync` file within the working directory. **Make sure you keep that file safe.**

 ## Good to know